snlpatel001213/waves-documentation/en/waves-client/mobile-apps/android/transfers-and-gateways/vostok-transfers.md

 You can send Vostok directly to another Waves account.
 Just use the recipient **Waves** address.
 At the bottom of the interface, click on the ![](/waves-client/mobile-apps/_assets/waves_transfers_ios_01.png) and click on the **Send**.

 The following window will appear.
-Choose Votok from the drop-down menu.
+Choose Vostok from the drop-down menu.

 Fill in the sending form.